 Loss of liver function in people with chronic hepatitis C

-If you have chronic hepatitis C, it’s possible that taking Promacta can cause your liver to work less well.* This is called hepatic decompensation.
-It can result in ascites (fluid buildup in your belly) or encephalopathy, which affects the brain and causes foggy or confused thinking.
+If you have chronic hepatitis C, it’s possible that taking Promacta can cause your liver to work less well.
+This is called hepatic decompensation.
+In fact, Promacta has a boxed warning for liver problems in people with chronic hepatitis C. A boxed warning is the most serious warning from the FDA.

 Changes to liver function can be very serious.
-If you have fluid buildup in your belly or notice changes in your thinking, tell your doctor right away.
+If you have fluid buildup in your abdomen or notice changes in your thinking, tell your doctor right away.
 They’ll likely have you stop your Promacta treatment.

 Risk of liver damage

-It’s not common, but it’s possible that taking Promacta can cause damage to the liver.* In clinical studies, 1% or less of people had liver damage due to medication.
-Some of these people were taking Promacta with other drugs, so it’s hard to say whether Promacta caused the liver damage.
+In clinical trials, there were reports of liver damage due to medication.
+Some of the people who experienced this side effect were taking Promacta with other drugs.
+So it’s hard to say whether Promacta caused the liver damage.

 During your Promacta treatment, your doctor will monitor your liver function by looking at liver enzymes such as ALT and AST.
 (Enzymes are proteins that aid chemical changes in your body.)
-Your doctor will also look at your bilirubin level.
+They’ll also look at your bilirubin level.
 (Bilirubin is made when blood cells break down.)
-They’ll check your ALT, AST, and bilirubin levels before you start taking Promacta, every 2 weeks while your dose is being adjusted, and at least monthly after that.

-Signs and symptoms of liver problems can include:
+Symptoms of liver problems can include:

-• fluid in the belly
+• fluid in the abdomen

-• urine that’s darker than usual
+• urine that is darker than usual

 • confusion